Everything You Need to Know When Camping With Your Dog

 - Something that helps soothe your dog from barking

-That’s it folks!
-The list may seem lengthy but once you have everything organized together as your “camping necessities” it will make every future camping trip easy.
-You will see that some of the items show up on more than one checklist.
-For example, poop bags show up a couple times, but that’s because it is important that you have poop bags at your camp site, as well as out hiking.
-You may love your dog but other people don’t love to step in their poo!
-A leash is another good example of an item showing up a few times on this checklist.
-That shows it’s importance.
-Your dog may be well trained and never leave your side, but many places require your dog to be on a leash in certain areas.
-For example, many dogs have to be leashed down near the water that isn’t zoned “dog friendly”.
-Also, it may be best to leash your dog at your campsite if there are a lot of other dogs around who aren’t trained and friendly.
-So all you have to do is print out this list, check each item off as you pack it for your trip, and you know you will be good to go!
+The list is lengthy but once you have organized your “camping necessities” it will make future camping trips easy.
+Some items show up on more than one checklist.
+Poop bags are mentioned multiple times, it is important that you have poop bags.
+You love your dog but other people don’t love dog poo on their shoes!
+A leash is another example.
+Your dog may be well trained, but many places require your dog to be on a leash.
+Dogs have to be leashed near water that isn’t zoned “dog friendly”.
+It’s best to leash your dog at the campsite if there are many dogs around who aren’t trained or friendly.
+Print out this list, check each item off as you pack, and be on your way!

-Do you go camping a lot with your dog?
+Do you camp with your dog?
 We love to hear from customers and their personal experiences.
-Is there something very important or helpful missing from our list?
+Is there something important or helpful missing from our list?
 Let us know!
 We’d love to hear your input.

 July 10th, 2017